Robotics-Project-Team-1/Robotics-Project-Team-1/README.md

 5. **Install Required Libraries**:

-   In the `src` folder, run the following command:
+   In the `src` folder, run the following commands:

    ```bash
    cd src